top of page

 Plant-Pollinator Coevolution

 Since my dissertation work on pollinator behavior in hybridizing Baptisia populations and my postdoctoral research with Olle Pelmyr on the yucca-yucca moth pollination mutualism I have been investigating various aspects plant-pollinator evolutionary ecology.
-My lab continues to explore diversification and the evolution of plant - insect interactions using the yucca - yucca moth system as a model.
-The thrust of this research is aimed at understanding the proximal mechanisms for pollinator host specificity and the evolution of reproductive isolation between yucca species.
+My lab continues to explore diversification and the evolution of plant - insect interactions.
+The thrust of our research on the yucca-yucca moth system is aimed at understanding the proximal mechanisms for pollinator host specificity and the evolution of reproductive isolation between yucca species.
 Variation in floral fragrance and flowering time both within and among species is influencing patterns of inter- and intraspecific gene flow.
-Former student, Jeremy Rentsch, investigated genetic structure within and among yucca species of the southerstern U.S..
+Former student, Jeremy Rentsch (Francis Marion University), investigated genetic structure within and among yucca species of the southerstern U.S..
 Jeremy's research revealed that Y. gloriosa is a hybrid species (Rentsch & Leebens-Mack 2012) derived from the C3 species Y. filamentosa and a CAM species, Y aloifolia.
 Jeremy also showed that some Y aloifolia populations have recently opted out of yucca pollination and now rely on european honey bees as pollen vectors (Rentsch & Leebens-Mack 2014).

 Image by Margot Popecki